 And all this long rambling is to set the foundation for discussing a book written almost twenty-five years ago.
 Yet, a book that somehow seems more timely today: Wilderness Ethics: Preserving the Spirit of Wildness.
 Written by the well-known New England wilderness advocates Laura and Guy Waterman, the book is not merely a bullet point of lists of such topics as camp 200 feet from water, put out your fires, pick up your trash and so on.

-Rather, the book tackles the subjects that people are sometimes hesitant to talk about and that I sometimes struggle with myself: Publicizing certain areas to save them vs loving them to death, what mode of travel is compatible with keeping places wild, bringing people into the wilderness vs limiting numbers, making a Wilderness Area safer (more signs, more trails, more amenities) at the expense of the wildness of the area, etc.
+Rather, the book tackles the subjects that people are sometimes hesitant to talk about and that I sometimes struggle with myself.
+Issues such as publicizing specific areas to save them vs loving them to death, what mode of travel is compatible with keeping places wild, bringing people into the wilderness vs limiting numbers, making a Wilderness Area safer (more signs, more trails, more amenities) at the expense of the wildness of the area, etc.

 The subtitle of the book is the real point of the text: Preserving the spirit of Wildness.